UG vs GmbH: a comparison of legal forms

 UG vs. GmbH – key criteria in comparison

 Choosing the right legal form largely depends on individual circumstances, goals, and financial capabilities.
-Both the Entrepreneurial Company with Limited Liability (UG) and Limited Liability Company (GmbH) offer advantages that can weigh differently depending on the stage and planning of the business.
+Both the entrepreneurial company (UG) and private limited company (GmbH) offer advantages that can weigh differently depending on the maturity and ambitions of the business.

 UG: for founders with limited start-up capital